 To be able to submit a short selling notification to us on behalf of a position holder (whether a firm or an individual), the person making the notification (the reporting person) must be registered with us through our Electronic Submission System (ESS).

 If you are making notifications for yourself as an individual reporting person, you will still need to be registered as a reporting person beforehand.

-We will not process any notifications until we have accepted your registration.
+You will not be able to send any notifications until we have accepted your registration.

 Once we have accepted your registration we will send you an acceptance email in addition to being given permission to the SSR notification submissions on ESS.

 If there is more than one reporting person for a position holder, each reporting person must complete the registration process.